AdaCore/training_material/courses/fundamentals_of_ada/060_record_types.rst

   -- Potentially mutable
   type Person (Group : Person_Group := Student) is record

-  -- Uses default value: mutable
+  --  Use default value: mutable
   S : Person;
-  -- Specifies the value: not mutable
+  --  Explicit value: *not* mutable
+  --  even if Student is also the default
   S2 : Person (Group => Student);
   ...
   S := (Group => Student, Gpa => 0.0);